Egor-Skriptunoff/json4lua/README.md

 ### Reading JSON chunk-by-chunk

-Both decoder functions `json.decode()` and `json.traverse()` can accept JSON (argument s) as a "loader function" instead of a string.
+Both decoder functions `json.decode()` and `json.traverse()` can accept JSON as a "loader function" instead of a string.
 This function will be called repeatedly to return next parts (substrings) of JSON string.
 An empty string, nil, or no value returned from "loader function" means the end of JSON string.
 This may be useful for low-memory devices or for traversing huge JSON files.

 ### Partial decoding of arbitrary element inside JSON

 Instead of decoding whole JSON, you can decode its arbitrary element (e.g, array or object) by specifying the position where this element starts.
 In order to do that, at first you have to traverse JSON to get all positions you need.